IBM/CodeEngine/content/posts/remote-bob-run-bob-shell-in-the-cloud/index.md

 IBM Cloud Code Engine is a natural fit for this.
 Job runs give you isolated, ephemeral containers that start in seconds and cost nothing when idle.
 The apiserver application scales to zero between sessions.
 The total infrastructure footprint is minimal, and the total idle cost is zero.

-Three API keys, one command to provision, one command to start — and Bob is running in the cloud.
+Two API keys, one gateway password, one command to provision, one command to start — and Bob is running in the cloud.
 No infrastructure to manage, no servers to maintain, and nothing running idle when you are not using it.
 That is the promise of Remote Bob, and Code Engine is what makes it possible.

 ## Try It — and Make It Your Own

-Get the code from the [CodeEngine sample repository](https://github.com/IBM/CodeEngine), fill in your three keys, and run `--setup`.
+Get the code from the [CodeEngine sample repository](https://github.com/IBM/CodeEngine), fill in the two API keys and gateway password, and run `--setup`.
 From there, the system is yours to extend.

 **Add the tools you need.** The job-agent is a standard container.
 If Bob needs a tool — a specific CLI, a language runtime, a build toolchain — add it to the Dockerfile.
 The next `--setup` rebuilds the image and every subsequent session has it available.

 **Persist your work across sessions.** By default each session starts from a clean container.
-If you want Bob to pick up where it left off — keeping a workspace, a git clone, or accumulated context — connect a [Code Engine persistent volume](https://cloud.ibm.com/docs/codeengine?topic=codeengine-getting-started) to the job and mount it into the workspace directory.
+If you want Bob to pick up where it left off — keeping a workspace, a git clone, or accumulated context — connect a [Code Engine persistent data store](https://cloud.ibm.com/docs/codeengine?topic=codeengine-persistent-data-store) to the job and mount it into the workspace directory.
 Files written there survive across sessions.

-**Work with data elegantly.** Code Engine integrates natively with IBM Cloud Object Storage.
-Mount a bucket directly into the job container and Bob can read and write files at scale without any additional infrastructure — useful for large datasets, build artefacts, or shared outputs between sessions.
+For larger datasets or shared outputs between sessions, Code Engine also integrates natively with IBM Cloud Object Storage — mount a bucket directly into the job container and Bob can read and write files at scale without any additional infrastructure.

 **Run your own MCP server.** Deploy any MCP server as a Code Engine application alongside the apiserver, wire up the URL as an environment variable in the job-agent secret, and Bob will have access to it in every session.
 Your tools, your APIs, your data sources — all reachable from the cloud agent without exposing anything to the public internet.